ZhouYuxuanYX/SP-ViT-Learning-2D-Spatial-Priors-for-Vision-Transformers/README.md

 # SP-ViT
 This is the official implementation of our paper [SP-ViT: Learning 2D Spatial Priors for Vision Transformers.](https://arxiv.org/pdf/2206.07662.pdf)

-This is a Pytorch implementation of our paper.

 ![Compare](intro.png)

 Comparison between our proposed SP-ViT and state-of-the-art vision transformers.
 Note that we exclude models pretrained on extra data or larger